 Dabo described his landscapes as “pretexts for beautiful color arrangements.”

-Samuel O. Buckner, Milwaukee, Wisconsin; given to the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art, in 1907.
+Samuel O. Buckner, Milwaukee, Wisconsin; given to the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art at Newfields, in 1907.